-I am Senior Lecturer in Political Science at the University of Amsterdam.
+I am Associate Professor in Political Science at the University of Amsterdam.

-I am recipient of a VENI grant by the Dutch Research Council (NWO).
-This research (2015-2020) looks at the daily governance of migration and borders in Turkey.
+My previous research, funded by a VENI grant by the Dutch Research Council (NWO), examined the daily governance of migration and borders in Turkey.
 More information on this research can be obtained under the TRANSIT tab.

 TRANSIT examines Turkey's governance of migration and borders.
 It focusses on everyday practices of what is called 'transit' migration in Turkey.
 In the context of its membership negotiations with the EU, Turkey has made a number of legal and administrative changes to 'Europeanise' its border and migration policies.
 TRANSIT explores to what extent such changes are reflected in the daily practices of migration and border governance by Turkish security and political professionals.
 The research also looks at the daily interaction between Turkish officials and migrants and asks how such interaction affects migrants' decisions.